Best integrated amplifiers for 2024

 - built-in dual-band Wi-Fi and Bluetooth

-- USB Type-A and Type B inputs for digital sources like thumb drives, NAS drives, and computers
+- USB Type-A input for digital sources like thumb drives, NAS drives, and computers

-- dual Ethernet ports for connecting to a home network
+- Ethernet port for connecting to a home network

-This may sound funny, but if you can get by without the sheer power of the I35 Prisma and fewer inputs, the Primare I15 Prisma offers the same high level of performance, and the USB connections I find indispensible for listening to high-resolution music files.
+The Primare I15 Prisma offers a high level of performance and the USB connections I find indispensible for listening to high-resolution music files.
 It's a one-box solution for most people's digital music needs.

 Need help deciding?